josh-bone/NFL_Elo/README.md

 ## Elo Info

-This system is based of the [elo system used by FiveThirtyEight](https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/).
+This project was inspired by the [elo system used by FiveThirtyEight](https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/).
 Elo is a score assigned to each team that represents their team-strength.
 It is derived from that team's performance in a closed pool of zero-sum games.

 Using elo, you can calculate the odds of team A winning a given game as: